Cetyl/Cloud-Revision/Deploying Webpress Application with RDS in private network.md

 # Deploying a WordPress Application with RDS in a Private Network on AWS

-This guide provides a comprehensive overview of how to set up a WordPress application on AWS, using Amazon RDS for the database in a secure, private network architecture.
+This guide outlines the process for deploying a WordPress application on AWS, leveraging Amazon RDS for database management within a secure private network architecture.

 ## Architecture Overview

-- **VPC**: A Virtual Private Cloud for networking.
+- **VPC**: A Virtual Private Cloud to host your resources.
-- **Subnets**: Public and private subnets for resource segmentation.
+- **Subnets**: Segregation into public and private subnets.
-- **Internet Gateway (IGW)**: Allows internet access for the public subnet.
+- **Internet Gateway (IGW)**: Provides internet access for public subnets.
-- **NAT Gateway**: Enables the private subnet to access the internet securely.
+- **NAT Gateway**: Allows private subnets to access the internet securely.
 - **EC2 Instance**: Hosts the WordPress application.
-- **RDS**: Manages the MySQL database securely.
+- **RDS**: Manages the MySQL database.
-- **Application Load Balancer (ALB)**: Distributes incoming traffic to the EC2 instances.
+- **Application Load Balancer (ALB)**: Distributes incoming traffic to EC2 instances.

 ---